Using bison

 Re-entrant and Push

-Prototype for re-entrant parser: int yylex(YYSTYPE *)
+Prototype for re-entrant parser: int yylex(YYSTYPE *) or int

-yylex(YYSTYPE *, YYLTYPE *)
+yylex(YYSTYPE *, YYLTYPE *).

 Since the parser is re-entrant we Must pass variables as arguments because we cannot use global variables and also bison do not generate global variables for a re-entrant parser.
 These arguments can be the ones in the prototype or more, I did not add syntax for that prototype since it is user defined, see Section 4.3.6 of bison's manual.